 Alabama has a long history of being a conservative state.
-Being located in the Bible belt, the state has been resistant to legalize gambling.
-However, changes came to the state in the mid 19080’s when the Poarch Band of Creek Indians became the only federally recognized tribe in the state of Alabama.
+Located in the Bible belt, the state has been resistant to legalize gambling.
+However, changes came to the state in the mid 1980’s when the Poarch Band of Creek Indians became the only federally recognized tribe in the state of Alabama.
 With that recognition by the United States government, the tribe was able to open an electronic bingo hall in Escambia County on April 13, 1985.

 Fast forward to 2017 and the Poarch Band Creek of Indians now operates three casinos in Alabama – one in Wetumpka, one in Montgomery, and one in Atmore.
 While technically the games are electronic bingo machines, they have the look and feel of slot machines that you find in the likes of Las Vegas or Biloxi.

 I had the opportunity to spend a night at one of the casinos attached hotels and chose to check out the Montgomery location while I was en route to Panama City.
 (Both the Montgomery and Wetumpka casinos are midway between North Alabama and the beaches of South Alabama.)
 Like all other casinos that I have visited, pictures are not permitted of the machines, but I was able to get some snapshots of the hotel.